 In 2022, a publication of three replicating studies of individuals, between individuals, and transecting societies, demonstrated that sleep loss affects the human motivation to help others, which in its fMRI findings is "associated with deactivation of key nodes within the social cognition brain network that facilitates prosociality."

-Between 2018 and 2024, Florida Republican Senator Marco Rubio repeatedly filed bills to extend daylight saving time permanently into winter, without success.
+Between 2018 and 2024, former Florida Republican Senator Marco Rubio repeatedly filed bills to extend daylight saving time permanently into winter, without success.

 In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
-Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
-Permanent Daylight Saving Time also reduced cases but to a lesser extent.

-Marco Rubio is an American politician lawyer and diplomat currently...
+Marco Rubio is an American politician attorney and diplomat He...

-CBS is a major American commercial broadcast television and radio...
+CBS Broadcasting Inc CBS is a prominent American commercial broadcast...

 The Union of Soviet Socialist Republics USSR existed from to...

-New Zealand is an island country located in the southwestern...
+New Zealand is an island country in the southwestern Pacific...

 Morocco officially the Kingdom of Morocco is a North African...

-Germany officially the Federal Republic of Germany is a Central...
+Germany officially the Federal Republic of Germany is a nation...

 XXXTentacion born Jahseh Dwayne Ricardo Onfroy was a controversial yet...